Finding the 'right' business broker to sell a business is almost impossible*

 The best 200 firms don't appear anywhere in Google search for terms like business broker.
 Not even on page 200!
 That's because they call themselves by all kinds of other names and will never refer to themselves as brokers (and may even get offended if you call them that!)

-You won't find them in Google ...and they certainly won't cold call you.
+They can't be found in Google ...and they certainly don't cold call potential clients.

-But get signed up with one of these top firms and you have a far higher chance of selling your business.
+But businesses that sign up with one of these top firms have a far higher chance of selling, and selling for top whack.

-The success rate for run of the mill brokers is less than 20%.
-The large majority of the clients they take on do not succeed in selling.
-It's a scary but true statistic.
-For some brokers the success rate is less than 5%!
+The success rate for 'run of the mill' brokers is less than 20% and the large majority of the clients they take on do not succeed in selling.
+It's a scary but true statistic and for some brokers the success rate is less than 5%!

 With the top intermediaries, the ratio is reversed.
 They tend to sell over 80% of the businesses they take on.
 Some sell 100%.